bookofjoa/bookofjoa/Bookofjoa/chapters/foundation/chapter-14-the-justice-commitment.md

 </div>

 <div class="verse">
-<h3><span class="verse-number">🔮 Verse 36</span></h3>
+<h3><span class="verse-number">💫 Verse 36</span></h3>
 <p>The justice commitment transforms you into a defender of the oppressed, a challenger of unfair systems, and a builder of equitable communities.
-This dedication to justice is fundamental to the ultimate life.</p>
+This dedication to justice is fundamental to Joa.</p>
 </div>

 <div class="chapter-footer">